RemyMagnon/LudovaTech-robotics-project/README.md

 When I started leading my own team, I also learned what it was like to manage a relatively large scale project.
 I made sure to distribute tasks and funding properly to make the project advance forward as fast as I could.
 The "simplify as much as possible" mindset proved to be successful, as we saved a lot of time and money.
 I don't think we would have completed the project without it.
 I still made many organizational mistakes, but I just needed to communicate more about what I was doing (and sleep more because I get grumpy way faster when I lack sleep).

 Today, even after my departure, the robotics team I built still lives.
-New members join every year, and learn how to build robots my actually doing it.
+New members join every year, and learn how to build robots by actually doing it.